-Policy and method options Analysis of effectiveness Effectiveness Rating BENEFITS (social, economic and environmental) COSTS (social, economic and environmental) Efficient?
-Option 2 Clara Building Agriculture and the consider adverse add effects on the Mar exercise of is the kaitiakitanga adverse be a day adverse Clarifies that the 'spirit and concept' of kaitiakitanga is to be considered and provides a consistent framework, in addition to Part II of the Resource Management Act, as to how kaitiakitanga is to be given particular regard, in that adverse effects upon its exercise are to be avoided.
-Low Provides a consistent framework with regard to 'considerations' across the region.
-Allows discretion and thus variation in interpretation and implementation.
-The management responses can be adapted to the specific proposal under consideration.
+Effectiveness Rating BENEFITS (social, economic and environmental) COSTS (social, economic and environmental) Efficient? kaitiakitanga adverse eff be avoided. adverse effects upon its exercise are to be avoided. management responses can be adapted to the specific proposal under consideration.
 While certain triggers or prompts demand certain considerations, the responses or action that results is less certain than direction to plans.
 Being able to identify the concerns and likely responses allows efforts to find solutions to be targeted.
-All relevant parties must work to achieve the objective, which aims to improve social and cultural outcomes.
-Council's act integrate the concept and spirit of katitakitanga into sustainable management and address an issue of significance to iwi authorities in the Wellington region.
-This option promotes and encourages (rather than compels) consideration of how resource management, can be delivered so that it does not iinterfere with or adversely affect tikanga expressed largely through kaitiakitanga Costs will be borne by some proposals as a result of their activity status as an application for resource consent, and the matters around which discretion and/or control is reserved.
-Costs will be borne by councils as they are must secure sufficient information to understand how to integrate the spirit and concept of kaitiakitanga into sustainable management.
+All relevant parties must work to achieve the objective, which aims to improve social and cultural outcomes Council's act integrate the concept and spirit of kaitiakitanga into sustainable management and address an issue of significance to iwi authorities in the Wellington region.
+This option promotes and encourages (rather than compels) consideration of how resource management to achieve sustainable management to achieve sustainable management to achieve sustainable management to achieve sustainable to consideration of how resource management to achieve sustainable to compels) consideration of how resource management to achieve sustainable to compels in attempting to integrate kaitiakitanga into the resource management response, it may complicate the decision making process as it is not possible to compel tangata whenua to practise kaitiakitanga or tikanga in relation to any given proposal or dircumstance.
+However, there is Costs will be borne by councils as they are must secure sufficient information to understand how to integrate the spirit and concept of kaitiakitanga into sustainable management.
 The costs of developing solutions to address causes and or to avoid remedy or mitigate adverse effects may fall on individual applicants, but then be generally available for use in other circumstances or by other applicants.
 Cost for iwi authorities, in responding to the demands for kaitiakitanga input to resource management activity.
-Additional resource management descencing of iwi authorities themselves, and they retain discretion over how they allocate kaitiaki resources, and may not be able to service a commitment to contribute to all resource management decision making processes which may seek kaitiaki input, and may wish to exercise discretion as to which processes they will elect to be involved in.
+Additional resource management activity also be borne by the authorities themselves, and they retain discretion over how they allocate kaitiaki resources, and may not be able to service a commitment to contribute to all resource management decision making processes which may seek kaitiaki input, and may wish to exercise discretion as to which processes they will elect to be involved in.
 Potential for cultural impacts from sharing information/intellectual property.
-Yes